Skip to main content

 3. The three questions I should ask them

-For data analysis and summaries
+Data analysis and summaries

-You are a business analyst presenting findings to a non-technical audience.
+You are a business analyst presenting findings to a non-technical

 Here is the data: [paste data]

-For social media and marketing content
+Social media and marketing content

 Our voice: [2-3 adjectives].
-Here's an example of our existing content: [paste example].
+Here's an example of our existing

 Write [number] [content type] about [topic].
-Each should [specific goal].
-Avoid [words or phrases to exclude].
-Each should be under [character/word count].
+Each should [goal].

-What to include for each prompt:
+What to include for each saved prompt

-• The task it’s for
+• The task it’s for (one line)

 • The full prompt text (copy-paste ready)

-Book a free automation audit and we’ll identify where AI-assisted workflows can save your team the most time — and show you the specific prompts that power them.
+Book a free automation audit and we’ll identify where AI-assisted workflows can save your team the most time, and show you the specific prompts that power them.

 Frequently asked questions